ljason18/Code-Runner/README.md

-# Web-Compiler
+# Code Runner
 ## Project Description
-An implementation of a web compiler used to compile code directly without the need to use an IDE or terminal.
-Allows for compiling code for different languages without requiring users to have the corresponding compilers installed.
-Utilizes docker containers to retrieve the corresponding docker image for each language compiler.
+A web-based code editor designed to compile and execute code directly in the browser.
+The program supports multiple programming languages without requiring users to install local compilers.
+It leverages Docker containers to fetch and run language-specific compiler images, ensuring a seamless and isolated execution environment.
+The output of the code is displayed immediately after execution.
+Currently, it only supports simple code that outputs results to standard output (stdout), such as text-based programs.

 Languages supported: Java, C/C++, Python, JavaScript

 The program enables syntax highlighting by utilizing a code editor from [CodeMirror](https://codemirror.net)
 ## Requirments
 - Docker
-    - This project is intended to be ran using a Linux distribution and not Windows or Mac
+    - This project is designed to run on a Linux distribution, not on Windows or Mac.
+        - Once the program is running, the webpage can be accessed from any system.
+    - The limitation is due to differences in Docker's socket/daemon communication mechanisms across operating systems

 ## Setup
 Use ```docker compose up --build``` to build the latest version of the image.